“I am now convinced that fairies do, in fact, exist”

 There are no handrails on most of the boardwalk, engulfing and ensconcing you in nature and encouraging you to be completely in the moment.
-This is an excellent place for meditation and reflection if you come early enough.
+This is an excellent place for meditation and reflection if you come early enough to beat the crowds.

 Plitvice Lakes National Park is a 295-square kilometer forest in central Croatia.
 It is a chain of 16 lakes joined by waterfalls that cascade into a limestone canyon.
 Added to the UNESCO world heritage list in 1979, Plitvice Lakes is one of the oldest national parks in Southeast Europe, and boasts the top spot for the largest national park in Croatia.
 This is the land from which fairies come.
-Besides my normal touch-up edits in Lightroom, these photos are completely raw, 100% natural beauty with no color alterations.
+These photos are completely raw, 100% natural beauty with no color alterations.
 The greens and blues were jaw-dropping.

 It’s plit-vis-eh” 🙂